chingu-voyages/v24-toucans-team-01/README.md

 From the repo:
 1. Clone the project locally
 2. `cd` into *product-API* directory
+3. set up a mongoDB database and store the data from products.json
-3. Run `npm install` in your bash\command line
+4. Run `npm install` in your bash\command line
-4. Change mongoose.connect to localhost
+5. Change mongoose.connect to localhost
-5. Run `npm start` in your bash\command line
+6. Run `npm start` in your bash\command line

 ## This project is using the airbnb style guide, please follow the steps bellow for installation